Consulting Opportunity At BLOOM Cleantech Cluster

 The GEF project has achieved laudable progress.
 With support from UNIDO, the Barbados Cleantech Cluster (BLOOM) has become fully operational in 2020.
 It is hosted by BIDC and has already established a broad range of international partnerships.
 It has also launched its incubation program, which offers mentoring services to a number of clean-tech businesses and start-ups.
 The BLOOM website is available at: www.bloomcluster.com.
 Further information on the GEF-UNIDO project is available at: https://open.unido.org/projects/BB/projects/150123.

-Bidders are requested to submit their proposals no later than 22 March 2021, 17:00 hours, CET, by registering on the UNIDO eProcurement Portal (https://procurement.unido.org).
+Applicants are requested to submit their proposals no later than 23:00 hrs (CEST) of 21 June 2021, by registering on the UNIDO eProcurement portal (https://procurement.unido.org/).
 In case of technical difficulties, please contact UNIDO Help Desk at firstname.lastname@example.org.
-Further information is available in the attached terms of reference and https://www.unido.org/resources-procurement/procurement-opportunities.